Why Diversifier Strategies Matter

 Just as adding bonds to a portfolio strengthened its risk profile amid downturns, a diversifier strategy made a stock and bond portfolio even more robust.
 History shows a diversifier strategy can improve portfolio drawdown performance without a major sacrifice of long-run performance.

-Yet the benefit remains: A diversifier strategy aimed at reducing drawdowns can preserve capital amid market stress, when investors may need to access portfolio assets or when advisors are hunting for bargains.
+Yet the benefit remains: A diversifier strategy aimed at reducing drawdowns can help amid market stress, when investors may need to access portfolio assets or when advisors are hunting for bargains.
 Because of their unique role, diversifiers do not always perform in lock step with traditional asset classes.
 No strategy works all the time, and prudent risk management often means not every investment should be providing strong returns simultaneously.

 Systematic diversifier strategies attempt to support portfolios in volatile markets.
 Although many diversifiers may lag amid strongly trending bull markets, the right strategy seeks to lower volatility of returns, reduce capital drawdowns, and enable managers to invest opportunistically when markets are stressed.
 Diversifier strategies often help advisors prepare for adversity.
 They can also position advisors to be proactive when markets provide fundamental opportunities.